Who should use birth control?

 Birth control methods fall into four main groups: barrier methods, hormonal methods (including emergency contraception), long-acting reversible contraception (LARC) methods, and sterilization.

-- The CDC recommends LARCs, available with or without hormones, for younger women.
-One popular LARCs is Nexplanon, a small rod inserted in the arm containing progesterone and that lasts three years.
-Two others are Mirena and KYLEENA, which are seven and five year IUDs that also contain progesterone.
+• The CDC recommends LARCs, available with or without hormones, for younger women.
+Two popular LARCs are Mirena and KYLEENA, which are seven and five year IUDs that also contain progesterone.
 There is also a copper IUD, Paragard, which lasts ten years.

 What’s the best birth control method?